 Make no mistake.
 These are not photographs.
 Close’s portraits were created using diluted acrylics, and an airbrush carefully crafted one square at a time.
 Many contemporary artists, working in similar styles, admit to using his technique of breaking a photograph into small grids and enlarging and transferring the image by carefully expanding each grid.
 A constant innovator, the process, which appeared seamless in his early pictures, came to dominate his late 1990s work.
 Since then he has moved onto printmaking and tapestries.

-I must admit his images from the late 1960 are my favorite.
+I must admit his images from the late 1960s are my favorites.
 I feel like I knew these guys, or others very much like them.
 They are archetypes for me, larger than life in both feel and size.

-There is much more I could say about Chuck Close, about his continuing to work, despite immense physical handicaps and the many perception differences which hurt the lives of most sufferers.
-However, in Chuck Close, the limits have pushed him to grow and innovate as an artist.
+There is much more I could say about Chuck Close, about his continuing to work, despite immense physical handicaps, which rather than limiting, have pushed him to grow and innovate as an artist.
 He is an inspiring and compelling figure and I invite you to learn more.
 The following link will take you to an hour-long documentary from 1998 on his working techniques.
 CLICK HERE

 I encourage you to get to know him and his works, which brings us to the second link.
 Familiarity with Chuck Close’s work will enrich your experience of future featured artists who work in the photorealistic style.
 CLICK HERE